jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/browser_cookies.md

 {% hint style="info" %}
-**NOTE:** If cookies exists on multiple selected browsers, the cookies from the last browser in the list will have priority
+If cookies exists on multiple selected browsers, the cookies from the last browser in the list will have priority
 {% endhint %}

 {% hint style="info" %}
-**NOTE:**  If the value entered is `null` or an empty list, no cookies will be extracted from any browser
+If the value entered is `null` or an empty list, no cookies will be extracted from any browser
 {% endhint %}

 ## `sites`